-Often times when I travel with my son, we spend part of a day on some kind of tour through the city we are visiting to get the lay of the land and sometimes as a way to get around town.
-Many people roll their eyes and groan at the thought of a tour because they have the perception that they are long, boring and to touristy.
+Often when I travel with my son, we spend part of a day on some tour through the city we are visiting to get the lay of the land and sometimes as a way to get around town.
+Many people roll their eyes and groan at the thought of a tour because they have the perception that they are long, boring and too touristy.
 I was one of those people before I had a child.
-That all changed on a visit to Boston, when all my misconceptions were washed away as my son and I splashed down in the Charles River in a W.W.II amphibious landing vehicle.
+That all changed on a visit to Boston when all my misconceptions were washed away as my son, and I splashed down in the Charles River in a W.W.II amphibious landing vehicle.

 We boarded the “DUCK” at the Museum of Science and was greeted by a ConDUCKtor.
 Once we were off, we quaked through the streets, while taking in the many sites that make Boston the birthplace of freedom.
-Of course there were a few sites that were not revolutionary, like Cheers from the 1980′s TV show.
-We didn’t see Sam and Norm, but we did get to check out some pretty nice views of the Boston and Cambridge skyline when we splashed into the Charles River.
-This was my son’s favorite part of the tour and was thrilled when he had an opportunity to drive the DUCK.
+Of course, there were a few sites that were not revolutionary, like Cheers from the 1980′s TV show.
+We didn’t see Sam and Norm, but we did get to check out some pretty beautiful views of the Boston and Cambridge skyline when we splashed into the Charles River.
+Riding on the river my son’s favorite part of the tour and was thrilled when he had an opportunity to drive the DUCK.

-Quacking through Boston while learning little known facts made our tour fun and educational.
+Quacking through Boston while learning little-known facts made our tour fun and educational.
 Where else can you learn about our revolutionary leaders on a World War II vehicle that is half a boat and half a truck!
-The Boston Duck Tours was one of the highlights of our visit to Beantown.
+The Boston Duck Tours were one of the highlights of our visit to Beantown.

-So my first question is …has your family taken a DUCK tour in Boston or another city?
-The second is did you throw away those noisy duck lips when your kids were not looking?
+So my first question is: Has your family took a DUCK tour in Boston or another city?
+The second is, did you throw away those noisy duck lips when your kids were not looking?

 If you enjoyed this post, you also might like America’s Oldest Restaurant and Following the Red Brick Road – Boston’s Freedom Trail.